-The data reconciliation problem is written in the AMPL mathematical programming language and solved using CPLEX 12, a commercial MILP solver.
+The data reconciliation problem is written in the AMPL mathematical programming language and solved using CPLEX 12, a commercial MIP solver.
 The model is connected to Python code that loads and transforms data, extracts results, and analyzes the output.

-In order to maintain a reasonable size of MILP for the reconciliation problem, the data reconciliation problem is solved for datasets in a sliding window with a length between 8 and 24 hours (exact values explained in Section 5.4).
-A single 24 hour dataset containing approximately 20 trains yields a MILP of approximately 5,000 variables and 20,000 constraints, of which approximately 4,000 variables are binary and approximately 15,000 constraints encode logical constraints between the binary variables.
+In order to maintain a reasonable size of MIP for the reconciliation problem, the data reconciliation problem is solved for datasets with a length between 8 and 24 hours (exact values explained in Section 5.4).
+A sliding time window is applied such that a period of data, 8-24 hours, is taken from historical records where any timing point between the bounds of the time period is included.
+The bounds of the window then shift to the successive period of time, with one hour of overlap.
+A single 24 hour dataset containing approximately 20 trains yields a MIP of approximately 5,000 variables and 20,000 constraints, of which approximately 4,000 variables are binary and approximately 15,000 constraints encode logical constraints between the binary variables.